davidredborder/rocketchat-standup-bot/README.md

    STANDUP\_TIME=0 9 \* \* 1-5

    \# The questions to ask the users.
 Separate each question with a semicolon.
+      # The questions to ask the users.
+Separate each question with a semicolon.
    QUESTIONS=What did you work on yesterday?;What are you working on today?;Do you have any blockers?

+   # The timeout in minutes to wait for the standup summary.
+   SUMMARY_TIMEOUT_MINUTES=30

 ### **Building the Docker Image**